Kristian Løken: Inter-war years

 Returning to regular Norwegian Army service, Løken was promoted to the rank of captain in May 1918.
 Following his promotion, he assumed command of the 4th Company of the 4th Infantry Regiment, a command he continued to hold until 1930.
 In 1918 he attended a hand grenade course, in 1919 the Norwegian infantry shooting school, in 1921 a machine gun course and in 1928 a tactical command course.
 From 1926 onwards he served on occasion as an instructor at the shooting school.
 From 1929 to 1931 he commanded the First Company of the Norwegian Royal Guards.
 In the period 1932–1933 he led the Norwegian Military Academy.
 He attained the rank of major in 1933, and colonel in 1939.
 From 1933 to 1939 he served with the 6th Infantry Regiment in Hønefoss.
 In the inter-war years Løken wrote three articles for the military journal Norsk Militært Tidsskrift, one in 1927 on the subject of basic military training and two in 1936 on Norwegians serving with the Force Publique in the First World War East African Campaign.

 In addition to his military career, Løken worked for the Office of the Auditor General of Norway from 1920 to 1923.
 After his years at the Auditor General, Løken spent a year in France in 1923–1924, teaching Norwegian students at the Lycée Pierre-Corneille in Rouen, Normandy.
 He had been a state authorised French language translator in Norway since 1920.

-On 17 January 1931, Kristian Løken married the Brandval-born Guldborg Noer (born 3 July 1886), the daughter of forest owner Arne Noer and Thea Hokaasen.
+On 17 January 1931, Kristian Løken married Guldborg Noer (born in Brandval Municipality on 3 July 1886), the daughter of forest owner Arne Noer and Thea Hokaasen.
 The couple had no children.

 Second World War

 By the outbreak of the Second World War in 1939, Løken was in command of the 14th Infantry Regiment in Nordland county, a position he had held since 17 January 1939, when he replaced Colonel Carl Gustav Fleischer, who went on to command the 6th Division with the rank of major general.

 On 16 December 1939, Løken assumed command of Norwegian 6th Brigade, after the brigade's previous commander Colonel Wilhelm Faye had been appointed chief of defence for Finnmark county following the outbreak of the Winter War between Finland and the Soviet Union.
 Colonel Løken was also appointed chief of defence for the mainland of Troms county in Northern Norway.
 In this command Løken carried out brigade-sized field exercises to prepare his troops for potential combat operations.
 Løken was replaced as commander of the 14th Infantry Regiment by Lieutenant Colonel Thoralf Nummedal.
 By April 1940, Løken was temporarily in command of the 6th Division's officer cadets, while these were deployed on winter exercises.
-Løken's headquarters were located at Bardu in Troms.
+Løken's headquarters were located in Bardu Municipality in Troms.